 Chana masala is a good staple recipe to add to your repertoire.
 It's begun like most curries, with ginger and onion, and then adds the spices to the mix to sizzle and marry in the oil, followed by tomato.
 Chana masala is best when it has an all-important note of sourness to balance the richness.
 Madhur Jaffrey, whom this recipe comes from via Deb Perelman of Smitten Kitchen, calls for amchoor powder, a tart spice made from unripe mangoes.
 But I've always had good success with a squeeze of lemon juice instead.

-- 1 fresh, hot green chili pepper, de-seeded and minced
+1 fresh, hot green chile pepper, de-seeded and minced

 In a large skillet, heat the oil over medium-high heat.
 Add the onion, garlic, ginger, and green chile and cook until deep golden brown, stirring often to avoid burning.
 Lower the heat and add the spices, stirring them into the oil.
 Cook for an additional minute until very fragrant, being careful not to burn the spices.

 Add the tomatoes and water to deglaze the pan, then add the chickpeas.
 Bring to a boil, then simmer until the chickpeas are tender and the flavors have come together, 15-20 minutes.
 If needed, add water to get the right consistency.
 Add salt and lemon juice, a little at a time to taste.
 Serve with rice.

 |Total Carbohydrate 110g||40%|